Punpun1643/nus-sds-ml-deployment/README.md

 docker build -t your_image_name:tag .
 ```

-- `t` allows you to tag your image with a name (and optionally a version).
+- `-t` allows you to tag your image with a name (and optionally a version).

 - `.` at the end specifies the current directory as the context.